-In 2009, NASW-NC achieved Title Protection in the private sector.
-This means, unless you are hired under the NC State Social Work Personnel Series, you cannot call yourself a social worker without a social work degree.
+In 2009, NASW-NC achieved Title Protection for social workers in the private sector.
+This means, unless you are hired under the North Carolina State Social Work Personnel Series, you cannot call yourself a "social worker" without a degree in social work.

 What does the statute state?

 2010 North Carolina Code: Chapter 90B Social Worker Certification and Licensure Act

 § 90B-16.
 Title protection.

 (a) Except as provided in G.S.
 90B-10, an individual who (i) is not certified, licensed, or associate licensed by this Chapter as a social worker, (ii) does not hold a bachelor’s or master’s degree in social work from a college or university having a social work program accredited or admitted to candidacy for accreditation by the Council on Social Work Education, or (iii) has not received a doctorate in social work shall not use the title ‘Social Worker’ or any variation of the title.

 (b) The Board is authorized to enforce title protection pursuant to this section in accordance with G.S.
 90B-13.